hbctraining/external/HBC_IntroR_scRNAseq_bundle.md

 </p>

 ### **Workshop Details:**
-This **hands-on** workshop spans **5 consecutive days** (July 27-31, 2026) with 4.5 hours of synchronous teaching time and 2 hours of homework per day.
+This **hands-on** workshop spans **5 consecutive days** (December 7-11, 2026) with 4.5 hours of synchronous teaching time and 2 hours of homework per day.
 The workshop is designed for beginners without any programming experience. ***All sessions will be held online over Zoom.***

 **Morning sessions**: 9:30 AM - 12 PM EST